KasturiSahithi/Netflix-Tableau-Dashboard/README.md

 - Movies dominate Netflix’s library (~70%) compared to TV Shows
 - The U.S., India, and the U.K. produce the highest number of titles
 - Content releases increased rapidly after 2015
-- Drama and Comedy are the most popular genres
+- Documentaries and Stand Up comedy are the most popular genres
 - “TV-MA” and “TV-14” are the most common maturity ratings

 ##  Key Features